 At Senegenix™ we believe modern healthcare should be Personalised, Predictive, Preventive and Participatory (P4 Medicine).
-In other words it should be based on the individual biological makeup to the level of genomic material, it should predict individual health risks and not wait for disease to happen, it should emphasize prevention rather than cure, it should empower patients to be active participants in their own healthcare.
+It should be based on the deep individual biological makeup to the level of DNA, it should predict individual health risks and not wait for disease to happen, it should emphasize prevention rather than cure, it should empower patients to be active participants in their own healthcare.

-Personalised Medicine also known as Precision Medicine refers to a very new model of medicine and healthcare where both diagnosis and treatment of disease are based on the individual genetic makeup.
+Personalised Medicine refers to a new model of medicine and healthcare where both diagnosis and treatment of disease are based on the individual genetic makeup and its output in proteins of life.
 From a genetic point of view humans are identical at species level however different at individual level, having a unique variation of the human genome.
 No two humans are completely identical at genome level, not even identical twins.

 Today’s scientific and technological advances allow investigating life forms to their basic building blocks, the gene sequence in the genetic material of a cell, through the so called Next Generation Sequencing technology.
 The human genome can be sequenced in its entirety (whole genome), only its coding part (exome), or as groupings of genes of interest (gene panel).
 The interpretation of the sequencing data is however still a matter of ongoing research.
 Genome-wide association studies are putting together the clinical significance of the sequencing data in health and disease.
 Translating this tremendous amount of information into actionable end-points is the domain of precision medicine.
 Developing gene therapies to address these mechanisms is the new frontier.
 Although we are only at the beginning of the road in personalised medicine, it is the most exciting one we have ever been on in the history of medicine.

 Health is regarded as an optimum state of physical, mental and emotional wellbeing, not merely the absence of disease or infirmity.
 It depends on many factors, in different layers, much like a pyramid.
-Adequate levels of physical wellbeing has a beneficial impact on mental and emotional wellbeing, therefore it is in our opinion the main element of health.
-Physical health, also known as fitness, is reflected in the body composition, functional capacity, and the aging changes of the body.
+Physical health/fitness stays at the base of the pyramid of health, and encompasses optimum body composition, functional capacity for age and gender.